Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

-Figures~\ref{fig:1}b and c show optical micrographs along with photoluminescence (PL) and Raman maps (sp3 and sp2) for two laser-written graphitic wires fabricated at scan speeds of 20 and 200~$\mu$m~s$^{-1}$.
-Of note, these maps were acquired post-fabrication, as complete datasets including the pristine diamond were required for the study.
+Figures~\ref{fig:1}b and c show these optical micrographs along with PL and Raman maps (sp3 and sp2) for two laser-written graphitic wires fabricated at scan speeds of 20 and 200~$\mu$m~s$^{-1}$.
 The wire written at 20~$\mu$m~s$^{-1}$ exhibits a resistance of $46.2~\mathrm{k}\Omega \pm 41.2~\Omega$, whereas the 200~$\mu$m~s$^{-1}$ wire shows $2.68~\mathrm{M}\Omega \pm 836~\Omega$, corresponding to an $\sim 58\times$ difference (see Figure~\ref{fig:4}b for complete set of conductivity measurements).
-Details of the graphitic pads are provided in Supplementary Note 1.
+Details of the graphitic pads are provided in Supporting Note 1.
 Under optical illumination, the laser-written track appears dark relative to the surrounding single-crystal diamond.
-This contrast arises because conversion from transparent, wide-band-gap sp3 diamond to disordered sp2 carbon markedly increases visible-wavelength absorption and slightly raises the refractive index, thereby reducing transmittance through the modified region~\cite{zaitsev1998,Wang2000}.
+This contrast arises because conversion from transparent, wide-band-gap sp3 diamond to disordered sp2 carbon markedly increases visible-wavelength absorption and slightly raises the refractive index, thereby reducing transmittance through the modified region~\cite{prelas1997handbook,Wang2000}.
 Therefore, the degree of darkening can be used as a first qualitative indication of graphitization.
 However, it conflates absorption, scattering, debris, and illumination artifacts, and it is not phase-specific.
 For this reason, PL and hyperspectral Raman mapping are regarded as more reliable approaches, since they provide phase-specific, quantitative, and spatially resolved indicators of graphitization.